Description

 Applying this definition to our asset in some examples:

-• Looking at the downside risk of 22.4% in the last 5 years of ProShares Ultra Gold, we see it is relatively larger, thus worse in comparison to the benchmark SPY (15%)
+• The downside risk over 5 years of ProShares Ultra Gold is 22.4%, which is higher, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: